cuba-platform/global-events-addon/README.md

     }

 Send global events using the standard `Events.publish()` method, and they will be received by subscribers running on all blocks of your distributed application.

+## Known Issues

+In the distributed deployment, web client opens WebSocket connection to middleware on the first browser connection.
+So if some `web` bean is subscribed to a global event, it will start to receive notifications only after at least one user connects to it.

 ## Testing